Amirr10/Freelancer-app/README.md

-This is a React App that allow you to search Profiles by there skills.
+This is a React App that allow you to search Profiles by Profession.